 Since there is so much misinformation on endometriosis, I’ve written out this basic overview.
-Remember, this is educational information only and not medical advice – always check with your qualified medical professional before making any changes to your treatment plan.
+Remember, this is educational information only and not medical advice (and I am not a doctor nor an expert on endo).
+Always check with your qualified medical professional before making any changes to your treatment plan.

 Below you will find:

 - Quick Facts

 - What is Endometriosis

 - Delay in Diagnosis

 - Treatment (with info on how to find a doctor)

 There’s more endo and health links on my Resources page!

 Endometriosis isn’t the uterine lining – it’s tissue that’s similar to it, but there are hundreds of differences between the two tissues.